johnamdickson/portfolio-project-4/TESTING.md

 ## Automated Testing

 ### Python Automated Testing
 Automated testing was completed on the Emission class methods and the First Monday class methods using the built in Django TestCase class.
+The remainder of the Python based functionality was tested manually.
 The individual test cases and results are shown in the table below:
 **Test**|**Test Description**|**Result**
 |:-----|:------|:------|
 |test_login_<br>verified_user| Checks if verified user created in set up can log in.
 Performs two assertions - checks user is verified and confirms if request has been successful.|<img src="TESTING-files/automated-testing/python-automated-testing/test-login-verfied.png" width="3000px">![device-testing](TESTING-files/automated-testing/python-automated-testing/test-login-verfied.gif)|